Attributes of God

 Will God Get Mad If We Wonder?

 The honest truth is, though, that our questions about the character and attributes of God also reflect in our own questions about humanity.
-For instance, every question about a gracious God of peace who allows war is, even more, a question about the leaders who give the orders to fight wars, the war apologists who propagandize war, the generals who strategize war, and each soldier who pulls the trigger or throws the grenade -- each and all of whom are humans with the freedom to decide whether to do it or not, and are under pressure to do it.
-We are made in the image of God, not in arms and legs, but in the ability to create and destroy, love and hate, think and decide.
-God's character is to choose not to be certain ways, and we have much less consistent and less pure versions of that ability.
-This effect on us makes the attributes too important to ignore.
+For instance, every question about a gracious God of peace who allows war is, even more, a question about the leaders who give the orders to fight wars, the war apologists who propagandize war, the generals who strategize war, and each soldier who pulls the trigger or throws the grenade -- each and all of whom are humans with the freedom to decide whether to do it or not, but pressure each other to do it.
+We are made in the image of God, not in arms and legs, but in that we can create and destroy, love and hate, think and choose.
+God's character is to choose not to be certain ways, and we have less consistent and less pure versions of that ability.
+Because we live in God's image, God's traits are too relevant for us to ignore.